Flare by Spatie

 SamplingRule::forJob($pattern, $rate) The job name queue

-SamplingRule::using($closure) Anything you want, evaluated after the handler is resolved All
+SamplingRule::using($closure) Anything you want, evaluated when the trace starts All

-SamplingRule::usingEarly($closure) Anything you want, evaluated before the handler is resolved All
+SamplingRule::usingDeferred($closure) Anything you want, evaluated after the handler is resolved All

 Pattern syntax